We honour our Commonwealth Games Australia alumni who represented their country not only at the Games, but at World War I and World War II.

 Gregory Wheatley represented Australia at the 1911 Festival of the Empire.
 Nicknamed ‘Dad’, he competed in the 880-yard dash finishing second to claim the silver medal.
 While not recognised as an official Commonwealth Games, his performances during this period suggested he was one of Australia’s early middle-distance runners of his day.
 In 1912, while attempting to gain selection for the 1912 Summer Olympics, Wheatley broke down in training and was forced to retire from competitive athletics.
 When his brother Noel, was killed in the Gallipoli Campaign in 1915, Wheatley signed up with the Australian forces and served four years across Europe and Egypt, reaching the rank of Sergeant-Major.

 Harold Hardwick was the star of the 1911 Festival of the Empire.
 Hailing from NSW, Hardwick was initially chosen to be in the Australasian team primarily as a swimmer, but the 23-year-old was persuaded to also nominate for the heavyweight boxing division.
 Amazingly, Hardwick a talented sportsman went undefeated in the boxing competition to win the gold medal, adding to his victory in the 100-yard swim, to cap an impressive showing of his athletic abilities.
-Hardwick, with his double in boxing and swimming, was Australia’s only winner at the Festival of the Empire.
+Hardwick, with his double in boxing and swimming, was Australia’s only gold medal winner at the Festival of the Empire.
 Hardwick joined the Australian Imperial Force in August 1917 and served in World War I with the No.2 Signal Squadron as a sapper in the Middle East.
 He was discharged in October 1918 at the war’s end.
 He maintained a commission in the militia from 1921 and during World War II as lieutenant-colonel he commanded the 1st Cavalry Divisional Signals from 1940 to 1942, rising to the rank of colonel.

 Gerald Backhouse won a silver medal in the 1-mile event at the Sydney 1938 Empire Games and finished seventh in the 880-yard race.
 Two years earlier, Backhouse finished eighth in the Berlin 1936 Olympics final, and competed in the 1500m heats.
 During World War II, Backhouse was a Sergeant in the Royal Australian Air Force, serving on attachment with the Royal Air Force.
 Sadly, he died in a practice bombing flight in England on 28 December 1941.